Ewelti/EuroAquaticMacroInverts/README.md

 * **Sensitivity** folder:
 Contains scripts for sensitivity checking models including:
-	* effects of trends within countries (Country_effects),
+	* effects of trends within countries (Country_effects)
-	* high threshold moving window analysis (HTMW),
+	* high threshold moving window analysis (HTMW)
-	* using a one stage model rather than the two stage meta-analysis model for trend estimates (OneStage_models),
+	* using a one stage model rather than the two stage meta-analysis model for trend estimates (OneStage_models)
-	* effects of taxonomic resolution for the moving window analysis and claculating the proportion of pos/neg trends/ window (checking_MovingWindow_parameters),
+	* effects of taxonomic resolution for the moving window analysis and claculating the proportion of pos/neg trends/ window (checking_MovingWindow_parameters)
-	* effects of taxonomic resolution and seasonality on trend estimates (HPC_Sensitivity_analysis), and
+	* effects of taxonomic resolution and seasonality on trend estimates (HPC_Sensitivity_analysis)
 	* examing driver model outputs for sites with taxa IDed to species level only (Modelchecking_Drivers_sppLevel_horseshoe)

 * *HPC_combine_site_trends* script:
 Concatenates outputs for many analyses including:
-	* biodiverity trends,
+	* biodiverity trends
-	* meta-analysis,
+	* meta-analysis
-	* moving window analysis,
+	* moving window analysis
-	* driver analysis, and
+	* driver analysis
 	* sensitivity analyses

 ## plots folder

-* **Online Figures.docx** :
+* ***Online Figures.docx*** :
 Includes all additional online figures not included in main text or Extended Data

 * **Fig1** folder: